 Lunges of all kinds are a key element of our fitness-fueled brand of yoga.
 You’ll see it as you flow through Warrior poses, high lunges, low lunges, and more in our studio and online classes.
-You could say we’re pretty bought into the power of a lunge as a body weight exercise.

 Take your lunge to the next level by making it a lunge jump!
 It’s exactly what you might think of based on the name.
 Start with a lunge on one side, then push explosively off the ground and switch the position of your legs before you land.
-The impact of your body weight on the ground will work your lower body.
+The impact of your weight on the ground will work your lower body.

 #7) Calf Raises

-This body weight exercise is about as simple as it gets.
+This exercise is about as simple as it gets.
 One of its biggest perks?
 It allows for some serious multitasking, since you can do calf raises while you cook, work (if you have a standing desk), fold laundry… you get the picture.

 Stand straight, keeping your hands at your sides.
 Slowly raise yourself up on the balls of your feet, engaging your calf muscles.
-Because your calves are lifting the full weight of your body, you should expect to feel them getting stronger over time as you incorporate this body weight exercise into your full body workout routine.
+Because your calves are lifting the full weight of your body, you should expect to feel them getting stronger over time as you incorporate this exercise into your full body workout routine.